-FxFactory is a first-class citizen in the 64-bit, high-quality compositing engine in Final Cut Pro and takes full advantage of the graphics card in your Mac to provide accelerated previews and fast rendering.
+FxFactory takes full advantage of the 64-bit, high-quality compositing engine in Final Cut Pro and uses the graphics card in your Mac to provide accelerated previews and fast rendering.

 All of our visual effects for Final Cut Pro X are available as Filters, Transitions, Titles or Generators, and listed in the effects browser: